Welcome

 Recommended time: 2 hours

 In this lesson we will explore the important principles of multimedia learning and their application in designing effective educational content.
-We'll explore how people learn from words and pictures, examining the reasoning processes involved and the research-backed strategies that improve learning.
+We will explore examining the reasoning processes involved and the research-backed strategies that improve learning.

-Study the resources below and then attempt the assignment,
+Study the resources 1, 2, and 3 and then attempt the assignment,

 Having watched the video “Mayer’s Principles of Multimedia Learning” complete the tasks below.
 Your submission should be 150–200 words, include examples, and show clear connection between theory and practice.